dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part2GiantsBlock/index.md

 summary: "After battling the ice toads, the frost giants and ogres decide to block the team in"
 weight: 5
 ---
-ADC eventually tired of the boulders flying down the hallway and used his staff of frost to cast fog cloud.
-Keeping the sides from throwing at each other.

-Everyone prepared to attack the giants once the fog lifted and Czolg taunted them.

-ADC begged the team to fall back.

-ADC drops fog cloud since everyone wanted to fight.
-The team sees four frost giants.

-Czolg attacks with Panzerfaust

-Silvius calls on spirit guardians

-Pete summons Slad to attack

-Team attacked and killed three frost giants while the last ran away

-Team chased the last frost giant north

-All seemed quiet so Czolg opened the door to the west across from the dragon's lair

-Stone giant appeared from the cave entrance to the north

-Ogres swarmed from the western door

-Stone giant ran in fear and knocked over the frost giant
+ADC with one hand holding his remaining teeth in his mouth used his staff to cast a cloud of fog keeping the giants from aiming their boulders.
+Everyone waited to attack and Czolg taunted them to show themselves.

+ADC, completely done with boulders, begged the group to fall back.
+The rest of the party shifted around positions until ADC shrugged and dropped his fog cloud.
+Czolg immediately charged with Panzerfaust string the nearest of the three frost giants.
+Silvius raced up behind him and called upon spirit guardians to fight alongside them both.
+ADC summoned Slad and commanded him to attack.

+The team quickly slayed two of the frost giants and the third ran up the hallway in terror.
+The team chased the last frost giant that was trying to flee until the giant ran out of view out the entrance to the black ice.

+All was quiet.
+The team waited a few moments.
+Still quiet.

+Czolg became curious about what was to the door to the west and decided to open it.
+Suddenly the frost giant returned with a stone from the north entrance.
+At the same time a swarm of ogres came rushing to the open door.
+The party viciously attacked the stone giant until he deeply feared for his life.
+As he tried to flee, he ran over the frost giant as he desperately attempted to get to the door.

-ADC created a wall of ice from his staff hitting two ogres. one was cut in half
+ADC turned to the ogres nearly breaching the door and created a wall of ice cutting in the middle of two ogres.
+One was pushed back inside the door while the other was frozen solid and broken in half by the cold.

-ADC ran to the dragon lair yelling to seal everyone back inside, but the BOLDOOR wasn't in place

-Suddendly darkness surrounded the party
+ADC turned and ran back to the dragon lair yelling to seal everyone back inside, but the boulDOOR wasn’t in place and ADC didn’t have the strength to move it.
+As others came to help suddenly darkness surrounded the party.
+ADC felt for the presence of magic and found a glow of evocation from Czolg’s armor.

-Czolg's armor has an evocation spell cast on his armor for darkness so it's following him.

-Phantom dog is out
+The team was still trying to get the door closed when the darkness dropped.
+“I control the darkness!” the team heard from a booming voice.
+At that moment, the ogres smashed the ice wall, and it came crashing to the ground.
+Czolg grabbed an ogre and punched him in the face as he started to drag the ogre towards the dragons’ lair.
+Silvius mocked an ogre to death as the darkness came back.
+“I control the darkness!”

+Czolg and Oscorn walked back into the darkness with a rope attaching them together and hanging behind them.
+Silvius pulls out his lantern of revealing “better to control the darkness and the light” The magical darkness dissipated as the light from the lantern reached it.

+What the team saw was a smaller but vicious looking blue giant with wild hair and long teeth.
+Silvius tried to speak to it and was blasted with a rush of cold along with Czolg and Oscorn.

+The blue beast ran away as Czolg continued to slay ogres that were trying to get to the door.
+More much larger giants appeared inside the western door as the ogres, frost, and stone giants continued to attack.
+Silvius cast a wall of force eight feet above the ground.
+High enough for us to stand, but not the giants and barely the ogres.
+Silvius also blocked the door with the exception of a five foot door.

+An ogre tried to roll the boulder back to the door while the wall of force blocked his efforts as Silvius mocked him.
+Czolg stepped under the wall of force and returned to stabbing ogres.

+Then Oscorn is lifted off the ground slightly before he gains control of himself and drops back down.
+Next Czolg is grabbed and pulled further away from the team.
+Will Czolg escape the giant’s magical grasp?
+Can the party make it back safely to the dragons’ lair?
+Is the dragons’ lair safe?
+Or will the team fight the entire frost giant army?